idanarye/vim-merginal/README.md

            buffer will open in place of the branch list buffer.
 * `mf`     Merge the branch under the cursor into the currently checked out branch using Fugitive's `:Gmerge` command.
+* `mn`     Merge the branch under the cursor using the --no-ff flag, forcing the creation of a merge commit even when the merge resolves as a fast-forward.
 * `rb`     Rebase the currently checked out branch against the branch under the cursor.
 If there are rebase conflicts, the rebase conflicts buffer will open in place of the branch list buffer.